-The Biostatistics faculty include: Paul Auer, Nicole Carnegie, Chiang-Ching (Spencer) Huang, Peter Tonellato, and Cheng Zheng.
+The Biostatistics faculty include: Paul Auer, Youngjoo Cho, Chiang-Ching (Spencer) Huang, Peter Tonellato, and Cheng Zheng.
 The Biostatistics program includes the Laboratory for Public Health Informatics and Genomics, for which Peter Tonellato is PI.
 Learn more about featured research projects by the Biostatistics faculty:

 Charles Murphy, Erik Gafni, Parameswary Muniandy, Himanshu Sharma, Peter J. Tonellato, Catherine Yan